 The origins

-Culminating at 1050 meters, Murol has an undeniable defensive value.
+Murol peaks at 1050 meters, giving it undeniable defensive value.
 Founded in the 11th century, the castle’s first vocation was to command three important regional roads.
 Located in the heart of a fertile, prosperous and highly populated region, at the crossroads of essential routes, the seigneury of Murol is a particularly interesting territory.

 During the Hundred Years’ War